 Other music fund available

-- The Irish Music Industry COVID-19 Relief Fund to support Irish music creators has been set up by the Irish Music Rights Organisation (IMRO), the Irish Recorded Music Association (IRMA) and First Music Contact (FMC), who will administer the fund.
+- The Irish Music Industry COVID-19 Relief Fund to support Irish music creators was set up by the Irish Music Rights Organisation (IMRO), the Irish Recorded Music Association (IRMA) and First Music Contact (FMC), who were to administer the fund.

-The fund has been created to assist Irish music creators who are currently experiencing the most financial need.
-It is open to songwriters, composers, performers, session musicians and arrangers who are currently trying to navigate through this challenging time.
+The fund was created to assist Irish music creators who were experiencing the most financial need.
+It was open to songwriters, composers, performers, session musicians and arrangers who were trying to navigate through this challenging time.

-Successful applicants will receive a once-off emergency relief payment to the value of €750.
-Applications will be reviewed by a committee of music industry professionals from a wide spectrum of industry sectors and organisations.
+Successful applicants were to receive a once-off emergency relief payment to the value of €750.
+Applications were to be reviewed by a committee of music industry professionals from a wide spectrum of industry sectors and organisations.